 - How much global technology players spend

-- How much Aussie tech companies spend
+- In comparison to Aussie tech companies spend

-How much do the big guys spend?
+So, How much do the big guys spend?

 Australian technology vendors often compete with global giants who have stratospheric sales and marketing budgets.
 Here’s what some spend: